-Swastikas And Anti-Semitic Graffiti Found At At New York School In Queens
+Swastikas And Anti-Semitic Graffiti Found At A New York School In Queens

 Behrman says that it’s difficult for police to prove that some of the assaults are hate crimes as they are generally just considered violent offenses.
 But he says the community is concerned that there are repeat offenders who only seem to commit violent crimes against Jews, and this should be considered when charging them.

-Borough Park native Alexander Rapaport, who runs the Masbia Soup Kitchen Network in Brooklyn and Queens says he has lost count of the times he has been verbally abused or berated by people using anti-Semitic language.
+Borough Park native Alexander Rapaport, who runs the Masbia Soup Kitchen Network in Brooklyn and Queens, says he has lost count of the times he has been verbally abused or berated by people using anti-Semitic language.
 He says that he is regularly harassed and spat at just on his trip to and from work due to his beard and kippa, but is hopeful that authorities are starting to listen.